aaronp/kafka4m/readme.md

   val fromKafka: Observable[SomeData] = kafka4m.readRecords[SomeData]()
 ```

 ### Performant multi-threaded use

+Reading like that is all well and good, but we want to be able to utilize concurrent writes for the data coming from Kafka.

-As a software engineer, features like "auto commit" make me nervous.
+Also, as a software engineer, features like "auto commit" make me nervous.
 Simply because a process is consuming records doesn't necessarily mean they're safely persisted.

 Consider the case when a process consumes ten messages.
 It should be able to reliably persist those ten messages concurrently, only committing the Kafka offset/partitions when it's safe to do so.